RS-CQ/portfolio/README.md

 9. PhD Thesis, "_Trust management in Service-Oriented IoT._", [pdf](https://theses.fr/api/v1/document/2024LORR0054) (July 2024)

 ## Project Participation
-- [COMMITS](https://commits.loria.fr/) short for COnverged coMMunication, control and scheduling Infrastructure for multi pods-based Transport Systems (_Sept.
-2024 - Present_): This project aims to develop a converged communication, control and scheduling infrastructure to build a cyber-physical system for managing the Urbanloop transport network at a large scale.
+- [COMMITS](https://commits.loria.fr/) short for _COnverged coMMunication, control and scheduling Infrastructure for multi pods-based Transport Systems_: This project aims to develop a converged communication, control and scheduling infrastructure to build a cyber-physical system for managing the Urbanloop transport network at a large scale.(_Sept.
+2024 - Present_)

-- [MATCHES](https://anr.fr/Project-ANR-18-CE40-0019) short for Matching Architectures that Connect heterogeneous users and healthcare Efficient Systems (_Oct..
+- [MATCHES](https://anr.fr/Project-ANR-18-CE40-0019) short for _Matching Architectures that Connect heterogeneous users and healthcare Efficient Systems_: This project aims to analyze the main mathematical properties of this stochastic matching model and to develop the tools to optimize its behavior. (_Oct..
 2020 - June.
-2024_): This project aims to analyze the main mathematical properties of this stochastic matching model and to develop the tools to optimize its behavior.
+2024_)

 ## Teaching Experience